Uni Royalties - Oil & Gas Frequently Asked Questions (FAQ)

 MMBC - Million barrels of condensate

-BCFE - Billion cubic feet of gas equivalent (oil converted to gas by multiply by 6)
+BCFE - Billion cubic feet of gas equivalent

-BOE - Barrel of oil equivalent (gas converted to oil by dividing by 6)
+(gas converted to oil by dividing by 6)

 Common Oil and Gas Terminology